gplv2/grb2osm/README.md

 Josm needs some of them to determine the coordinate system used.
 Just the shape file alone will not work.
 Open up the .shp file in OSM, you should not see any warnings when all files are in place.

+And of course, the database files containing the addresses:

+* TblAdpAdr23096B500.dbf
+* TblGbgAdr23096B500.dbf
+* TblKnwAdr23096B500.dbf

+This tool will accept multiple dbf files separated by a comma.`-f TblAdpAdr23096B500.dbf,TblGbgAdr23096B500.dbf` But it's not really usefull as there aren't any crossreferences between Gbg and other shape sources.
+This would however be usable once GRB's oidn references are present on OSM building but aren't addressed yet, those can be matched later on in 1 go.

 ![Shape after import](/screenshots/importedshapes.png?raw=true "Imported shapes")

 save this to a file, for example `saved_imported.osm`.